geekyoperand/devices-frontend/README.md

 .env
 ```

-Copy the contents from sample.env and copy it to .env
+Copy the contents from example.env and copy it to .env

 ## Run